 - Students not meeting the SAP requirements must participate in academic advising as deemed necessary by the College as a condition of their academic monitoring.
-Students who fail to comply with these requirements may be subject to dismissal even though their CGPA or POC may be above the dismissal levels. - If at any point it is determined that it is mathematically impossible for the student to meet the minimum SAP requirements, the student will be dismissed from the College.
-The College also reserves the right to place students on or remove them from academic monitoring based on their academic performance, not-withstanding these published standards. - Notification of academic dismissal will be in writing.
+Students who fail to comply with these requirements may be subject to dismissal even though their CGPA or POC may be above the dismissal levels. - At any point it is determined that it is mathematically impossible for the student to meet the minimum SAP requirements, the student is dismissed from the College.
+The College also reserves the right to place students on or remove them from academic monitoring based on their academic performance, not-withstanding these published standards. - Notification of academic dismissal is provided in writing to the student.
 The Student Conduct section of this catalog describes other circumstances that could lead to student dismissal for non-academic reasons.
 As a dismissed student, a tuition refund may be due in accordance with the College's Refund Policy.